jsmolka/blog/content/posts/the-bottle/index.md

 | 3.82 g/l sodium chloride                               | 132                 |
 | 5.00 g/l LMNT (3.85 g/l Na + 0.58 g/l K + 0.58 g/l Mg) | 132 + 15 + 7 = 154  |
 | 5.55 g/l trisodium citrate                             | 86                  |

+The resulting osmolarities are insane.
+4 g of sodium chloride (137 mOsm/l) contribute almost as much as 50 g of sucrose (146 mOsm/l), so you really have to be careful not to add too much salt to your solution.

 ### Tonicity
 The last reason to care about the osmolarity of your bottle is tonicity.
 It is defined relative to the one of blood plasma at ~300 mOsm/l: